bgarlow/oauthToolkit/README.md

 - Supports authorization code flow with PKCE for demo purposes
 - Allows you to directly edit an application's metadata using a JSON editor.
 Handy for adding redirect URI or profile JSON attribute data
 - Supports IDP Discovery
-- Supports advanced scoping techniques such as 'right-scoping' user and client credential access tokens __TODO: add links to docs here__
+- Supports advanced scoping techniques such as 'right-scoping' user and client credential access tokens. __TODO__ I'll add a link to the repo with instructions for advanced scoping techniques here.
 ## How does it work?

 ---